pgdoc/PgDoc/README.md

 await batchBuilder.Submit();
 ```

 When `batchBuilder.Submit()` is called, both documents will be updated together as part of an ACID transaction.
-If any of the documents have been modified between the time they were read and the time `batchBuilder.Submit()` is called, an exception of type `UpdateConflictException` will be thrown, and none of the changes will be committed to the database
+If any of the documents have been modified between the time they were read and the time `batchBuilder.Submit()` is called, an exception of type `UpdateConflictException` will be thrown, and none of the changes will be committed to the database.

 ## License